wandb/wandb/tools/perf/README.md

 ## Setting up a perf container
 1. Go to your wandb repo
-2. Go to experimental/perf
+2. Go to tools/perf
 3. Build the docker image
-   docker build -t perfimage .
 4. Start a container
    docker run -d perfimage
 5. Log into the container
-   docker ssh exec -it container_id /bin/bash
+   docker exec -it container_id /bin/bash

 ## Starting a load test
 Once you are logged into your container